 Storing Potpourri is fairly easy.
 It is far lower maintenance than having to handle fresh flowers on a regular basis.
 Potpourri can be stored in specially designed bowls for the whole day.
 Subsequently, at night, putting an airtight lid on it or putting the potpourri flowers in an airtight jar will increase the life of the fragrance significantly.

-Many people have come up with innovative ways of using potpourri in sachet bags, mini bags and putting them inside their cupboards, show racks, at the entrance of the home and much more.
+Many people have come up with innovative ways of using potpourri in sachet bags, mini bags and putting them inside their cupboards, shoe racks, at the entrance of the home and much more.
 These dried flowers, fruits and spices can make a mild but heady fragrance for many different purposes.

 The thumb rule for increasing the lifespan of these beautiful flower decorations is simple and easy:

 1. The first option is to regularly spray the dried flowers with essential oils

 2. The second option is to mix the essential oils with a little vodka and spray them every 15-20 days.
 Adding 4-5 drops of vodka makes the fragrance last a lot longer

 3. The third option is to simply tuck all the flowers&fruits – dried ones into an airtight jar at the end of every day.